Collagen, type VII, alpha 1: Clinical significance

 The inherited disease, dystrophic epidermolysis bullosa, is caused by recessive or dominant mutations in COL7A1.
 Recessive dystrophic epidermolysis bullosa, the most severe type of epidermolysis bullosa, has two subtypes, generalized intermediate and generalized severe, which have been linked to different mutations in the COL7A1 gene.
 Recessive dystrophic epidermolysis bullosa, generalized intermediate, is caused primarily by missense, in-frame, and splice-site mutations on one allele.
 The generalized severe subtype may be caused by premature termination codons in both alleles.
 These mutations cause little to no expression of collagen VII, which manifests primarily as generalized blistering in the skin and mucosal membranes.
 This blistering may also lead to several other complications, such as eye abrasions, esophageal stricture, deformity of the hands and feet, and squamous cell carcinoma, among others.

 Dominant dystrophic epidermolysis bullosa is most often caused by missense mutations, especially glycine substitutions in the collagenous domain.
 The symptoms of dominant dystrophic epidermolysis bullosa are less severe than those of the recessive types, with mild blistering and loss of nails.

 Epidermolysis bullosa acquisita involves an autoimmune reaction to this form of collagen.

+Beremagene geperpavec (Vyjuvek), is a gene therapy indicated for the treatment of wounds for people with dystrophic epidermolysis bullosa with mutation(s) in the collagen type VII alpha 1 chain (COL7A1) gene.